-As a multi-disciplinary design practice our primary mandate is clear: produce a set of plans from which the buildings and places are created.
+As a multi-disciplinary design practice, our primary mandate is clear: produce a set of plans from which the buildings and places are created.
 However, we understand that we also must play a key role in generating a buzz about the project if it is to open its doors to long queues of expectant patrons.
-The marketing of public and cultural buildings always begins on day one of the planning process.
+The marketing of public and cultural buildings always begins on day one of the planning processes.

 2. Exhibiting starts before the place is built

 Museums and galleries are often funded by a number of different sources including public and private investment that may not be fully in place from the outset.
 Designers must collaborate to engage with potential investors and philanthropists through the use of technology such as virtual and augmented reality.
 These techniques can better illustrate the vision for the project by being more visually engaging than traditional drawings and plans.

 Every project, across every sector, can benefit from a program of stakeholder engagement.
 This is never more important than in public and cultural projects that hold an emotional investment for the whole community.
 Key decisions should be run past various community groups, but more than that, these groups should be given an active role in making those decisions.

 The very nature of museums and galleries is that visitors should experience them by following a meandering pathway through the buildings.
 As they do so, they embark on a journey of emotive engagement, and the architecture and design of the space must enhance this.
 The place must respond to human behaviour in all of its facets.

 The modern world has more and more ways for people to spend their precious leisure time.
 Many of the newest and most exciting are based on the very latest technology, yet museums and galleries often rely on ancient objects and curios as their main attractions.
 Therefore, technology must be used sensitively to shine a light on the stars of the show, and the designers of the space must put in place the technological infrastructure to evolve as new innovations are introduced.